Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsSpatial.rst

 Preparing input data for the SUEWS model
 ----------------------------------------

 A key capability of UMEP is to facilitate preparation of input data for the various models.
 SUEWS requires input information to model the urban energy balance.
-The plugin *SUEWS Prepare* is for this purpose.
-This tutorial makes use of high resolution data but `WUDAPT <http://www.wudapt.org/>`__ datasets in-conjuction with the *LCZ Converter* can be used (*UMEP > Pre-Processor > Spatial data > LCZ Converter*).
+The plugin *SUEWS Prepare* serves this purpose.
+This tutorial makes use of high resolution data but `WUDAPT <http://www.wudapt.org/>`__ datasets, in-conjuction with the *LCZ Converter*, can be used (*UMEP > Pre-Processor > Spatial data > LCZ Converter*).

 - Open SUEWS Prepare (*UMEP > Pre-Processor > SUEWS prepare*).